With Latin America, it’s not so much if one will be asked to accept a local arbitral provider as when. And then which one.

 What changed in 2000?

-It merged with the Mexico's Commission on Mediation and Arbitration, which comprises 20 local arbitration luminaries – including José María Abascal Zamora, Claus von Wobeser and Luis Enrique Graham, whose names will ring out with many readers.
-The commission now backstops all of its work.
+It merged with the Mexico’s Commission on Mediation and Arbitration, which was comprised of 20 local arbitration luminaries – including José María Abascal Zamora, Claus von Wobeser and Luis Enrique Graham, whose names will ring out with many readers.
+Since von Wobeser’s departure from the commission, which now backstops all of its work, it is presided over by Roberto Rendón.
 Since joining forces, CANACO has improved its rules and case management.

 They’re pretty modern.
 They follow all the UNCITRAL principles, and have popular options such as emergency arbitrators, provisional measures and a super-fast procedure for small claims are all provided for.